 Of course, olive oil and garlic are building blocks of many dishes, especially within the pasta lexicon.
 Here, we also use lemon in two different ways, which helps bolster the acidity and lemon-forward flavor, making this dish very, very lemony and bright.
 Lastly, the nutty, buttery flavor of pine nuts help tie the whole dish together.
 For garnish, we think some vegan Parmesan cheese would be an excellent topping, or perhaps some toasted breadcrumbs with lemon zest.
 Nutritional yeast would also be a great finishing touch.

 If you're a carnivore looking for an extra boost of protein but this dish sounds delicious for you, throw some grilled chicken on top of the cooked pasta, or go wild and add bacon or pancetta to the olive oil and garlic base.
-A touch of cream, white wine, or some sort of stock or broth would also help to up the moisture content - but just a quick splash!
+A touch of cream, white wine, or some sort of stock or broth would also help to up the moisture content—but just a quick splash.

-If you're not a microwave fan, no worries!
+If you're not a microwave fan, no worries.
 Add broccoli to the oil and garlic base and sauté the broccoli that way.
-You're just looking to soften and cook the broccoli here - not give it any color or crisp - so sautéing for a bit would do the trick.
-Vegan or not, we're pretty sure that the whole family would enjoy this lemon-forward pasta, so don't be shy to make this - we can't recommend it enough!
+You're just looking to soften and cook the broccoli here—not give it any color or crisp—so sautéing for a bit would do the trick.
+Vegan or not, we're pretty sure that the whole family would enjoy this lemon-forward pasta, so don't be shy to make this—we can't recommend it enough.

 1/2 pound pasta

-1 cup broccoli, chopped small and lightly steamed
+1 cup small broccoli florets, lightly steamed

 3 tablespoons extra-virgin olive oil